BILL ANALYSIS

 Montgomery GI Bill Selected Reserves Tuition Fairness Act of 2025

-HR983 (Montgomery GI Bill Selected Reserves Tuition Fairness Act of 2025) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-The primary sectors impacted are Education.
+HR983 (Montgomery GI Bill Selected Reserves Tuition Fairness Act of 2025) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Utilities and Consumer.
 View the full bill text on Congress.gov.

 neutral